To Coat or Not To Coat?

 Not all dogs require coats.
 I mean I highly doubt you would ever be walking down the street and spot a fluffy Husky wearing a coat to keep them warm from the cold, it just won’t happen.

-So, we start with the question: which dogs actually require coats?
+Which dogs actually require coats?

 The first obvious types of dogs are the ones you see commonly wearing coats throughout autumn and winter, these would be the ‘lean-bodied breeds with short hair’.
 This category consists of your ‘delicate’ but bloody fast type of breed’s i.e Greyhounds, Italian Greyhounds, Whippets, Lurchers, Salukis, and Galgos.